emilyyld/jobs/README.md

 # Job Descriptions

-Here are the jobs as posted in our job board
+Here are the jobs as posted in our job board.
+If you can't find updates jobs here please email jobs@yld.io.

 Please Find them listed as files above.